flyercarol/tdr100/README.md

 # TDR100-App
-Measurement GUI App for Campbell Scientific TDR100 on Windows and Linux
+Measurement GUI App for Campbell Scientific TDR100 on Windows and Linux TDR100 is a time-domain reflectometry (TDR) step pulse device that send electromagnetic signals to a tranmission line for time-domain travel time and frequency-domain spectrum analysis.

 # Download and use
 - Made for quick acquisition using Windows 7, 10 and maybe 11.